 - Posted speed limits aren’t too fast for road conditions.

 - Warnings have been provided for hazardous roadway conditions such as dangerous intersections or curves.

 - Roads have been inspected for defects or hazards and properly repaired and maintained.

 A head-on collision lawyer in Boston will thoroughly investigate any and all causes of your crash and decide on the best course of action.
 If your head-on collision was caused by an improperly designed exit ramp or roadway, or incorrect or inadequate signage, a municipality or government entity might share liability for your accident.
 It’s crucial that all responsible parties are identified so that you’re able to obtain the maximum amount of compensation allowable under the law.

 If your head-on collision occurred in a construction zone, the contractor or subcontractor could be held liable for your injuries.

 If the other driver was driving a truck or other work vehicle at the time of the head-on collision or was driving as part of his or her job duties, the driver’s employer could share liability for your injuries.

-Again, a head-on collision lawyer in Boston will help you identify all responsible parties and obtain the maximum amount of compensation and relief.Phantom drivers
+A head-on collision lawyer in Boston will help you identify all responsible parties and obtain the maximum amount of compensation and relief.Phantom Drivers

 Here’s another twist: In these cases, it’s common for the third-party driver to keep driving and not stop to offer aid or provide identification.
 If the third-party driver is drunk or driving under the influence of drugs or does not have a valid license or insurance, he or she might be motivated to dodge responsibility for the accident and avoid any type of repercussions.
 In this case, the injured party would file a claim with his or her auto insurance company for uninsured motorist coverage for a “phantom driver.”